Jays coach Budzinski leaves team following daughter's death

-TORONTO (AP) — Toronto Blue Jays first base coach Mark Budzinski will be away from the team following the death of his eldest daughter, Julia.
+TORONTO (AP) — Toronto Blue Jays first base coach Mark Budzinski will be away from the team following the death of his eldest daughter.
+Julia Budzinski was 17.

 Budzinski and manager Charlie Montoyo left the dugout in the third inning of the second game of Saturday’s doubleheader against Tampa Bay.
 The Blue Jays’ clubhouse was closed after the 11-5 loss.